Bribery & Ethics

 “Ipeco”, or “the Company”, which terms include all Castledon Ltd. group companies, subsidiaries and branch offices, seeks to establish long-term partnerships with its customers, suppliers, and staff.
 The Company has a progressive approach towards new product development, innovation and change implementation.
 Decision making has a long-term emphasis with the welfare of all stakeholders at the forefront.

 Ipeco is recognised as a leader within its fields of expertise, and it has an excellent reputation, of which it is justly proud.
 Accordingly, each Employee, as a representative of Ipeco, is expected to behave in a responsible, ethical, and professional manner and is accountable for maintaining the reputation of the Company.
-To provide some guidance as to what is deemed acceptable professional behavior, this Policy outlines to all Employees the Company’s ethical business standards in relation to bribery and compliance with the UK Bribery Act 2010.
+To provide some guidance as to what is deemed acceptable professional behaviour, this Policy outlines to all Employees the Company’s ethical business standards in relation to bribery and compliance with the UK Bribery Act 2010, as well as other applicable anti-corruption legislation.

 Steve Johnson